wilton-phung/Bioprocess-Soft-Sensor-Pipeline/README.md

 ## Author

 **Wilton Phung**
-M.Eng.
-Biopharmaceutical Processing
+*Master of Engineering in Biopharmaceutical Processing*
-Keck Graduate Institute
+Student at the Keck Graduate Institute